huangli712/Flink/docs/guide/make.md

 ### FPP

 Specify whether the fortran preprocessor (FPP) is used.
-It has to be enabled or else the FLINK can not be compiled correctly.
+It has to be enabled or else the source codes can not be compiled correctly.

 **Possible options**: